Master of Music Therapy

 Six pieces of music are required, as follows:

 - Three pieces presented on your primary instrument, covering a range of contrasting styles.
-The pieces may be a combination of classical, jazz, improvisatory work etc. or a range of classical pieces representative of different periods: e.g. Baroque, Classical, Romantic or Contemporary.
+The pieces may be a combination of classical, jazz, improvisatory work etc. The three primary instrument recording must be completed in a single take.

 You will need to be sure that the recording is a genuine recording by the applicant.
 In the case of any doubt as to the authenticity of the recorded material, the Melbourne Conservatorium of Music reserves the right to audition applicants further before final admission to the course.

 Applicants must provide 3 referees: one character reference, one academic reference, and person who can attest to the applicant's musical ability.
 The referee details must be submitted in the SlideRoom component of the application.
 Referees will be sent a referee report to complete.
 It is the applicant's responsibility to ensure references are completed.

-Applicants will be charged a non-refundable processing fee of $5USD payable via SlideRoom.
+Applicants will be charged a non-refundable processing fee payable via SlideRoom.